DataDog/hiring-engineers/answers.md

 ## Collecting Metrics
 + Adding some tags using the configuration files!

-⋅⋅⋅So, as per your Datadog's [documentation](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/), I found the yaml file by `$cd`-ing into the `/etc/datadog-agent/conf.d` directory and opening up the `datadog.yaml` using vim (after installing vim with `sudo apt-get install vim`).
+⋅⋅⋅ So, as per your Datadog's [documentation](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/), I found the yaml file by `$cd`-ing into the `/etc/datadog-agent/conf.d` directory and opening up the `datadog.yaml` using vim (after installing vim with `sudo apt-get install vim`).

 <details>
   <summary>See image here</summary>
   <img src=https://s3.amazonaws.com/juliewongbandue-ddhiring/vim_datadog.agent.png></img>
 </details>

-⋅⋅⋅Because the file is a readme (that I didn't have the permissions to update and save the file, I ran `sudo vim datadog.yaml` and added some tags:
+⋅⋅⋅ Because the file is a readme (that I didn't have the permissions to update and save the file, I ran `sudo vim datadog.yaml` and added some tags:

 ```
 - tag1:value1